Janet Jagan: Resignation and death

 On July 1, 1999, after Jagan returned from the European-Latin American summit in Rio de Janeiro, she was admitted to St. Joseph's Mercy Hospital in the capital, Georgetown, due to chest pains and exhaustion.
 She was treated for a heart condition and released from the hospital on July 3.
 Later in the month, she underwent tests regarding her heart condition at the Akron City Hospital in Akron, Ohio; she was discharged on July 23.
 Returning to Guyana, she received heart medication and was told that bypass surgery was not necessary.

-Jagan announced on August 8, 1999, that she was resigning as President because her health meant that she was no longer capable of "vigorous, strong leadership"; she said that Finance Minister Bharrat Jagdeo would be her successor.
+Jagan resigned as President on August 8, 1999, because her health left her incapable of "vigorous, strong leadership"; she said that Finance Minister Bharrat Jagdeo would be her successor.
 Jagdeo was sworn in as President on August 11.

 Despite her resignation, Jagan remained active in the PPP.
 At the PPP's 29th Congress, Jagan had received the second highest number of votes (671) in the election to the party's Central Committee, held on August 2, 2008.
 She was then elected to the PPP Executive Committee, in addition to being elected as editor of the PPP paper Thunder, on August 12, 2008.

 Jagan later left Guyana for Maracaibo, Venezuela for treatment.
 She later went to Belém, Brazil for additional treatment.
 Janet Jagan died of an abdominal aneurysm on March 28, 2009, in Georgetown.
-Her body was cremated on March 31, 2009 in Guyana.
+Her body was cremated on March 31, 2009, in Guyana.

 Writings

-Janet Jagan was long involved with the literary and cultural life of Guyana.
-She published early poems by Martin Carter in Thunder (which she edited) and supported the publication of early Carter collections such as The Hill of Fire Glows Red.
-She strongly believed that Guyanese children needed books which reflected their own realities.
 In 1993, Peepal Tree Press published her When Grandpa Cheddi was a Boy and Other Stories, followed by Patricia, the Baby Manatee (1995), Anastasia the Ant-Eater (1997) and The Dog Who Loved Flowers.